anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Fear makes strangers of people who would be friends.
+Quote: The function of wisdom is to discriminate between good and evil.

-By: Shirley MacLaine
+By: Cicero